xmos/lib_audio_dsp/doc/run_time_control_guide/index.rst

 the correct values for each, capitalised.

 The format and type of the control parameters for each stage are chosen to optimise processing time on the DSP thread.
-This is the case for `CMD_VOLUME_CONTROL_TARGET_GAIN`, which is not a floating point value in decibels that may be expected, instead it is a linear fixed point value.
+For example, `CMD_VOLUME_CONTROL_TARGET_GAIN` is not a floating point value in decibels, but rather a linear fixed point value.
 For this example we can use the convenience function `adsp_dB_to_gain()` which is defined in `dsp/signal_chain.h`.

-In order to send a control command, the API defined in `stages/adsp_control.h` us used.
-This API is documented in the tool user guide, :ref:`pipeline_design_api` section.
-The thread that will set the control parameter must complete the following steps:
+In order to send a control command, the API defined in `stages/adsp_control.h` is used.
+This API is documented in the Tool User Guide, in the :ref:`pipeline_design_api` section.
+Complete the following steps:

 #.
 Create a thread that will be updating the DSP configuration.
 This thread must be on the same tile as the DSP.